xs2315/5293_hw1/README.md

 ### Function explain

 ##### rgb2lab
-This function turn rgb tuples to lab tuples, reference https://stackoverflow.com/questions/13405956/convert-an-image-rgb-lab-with-python.
+This function turn rgb tuples to L*a*b* tuples, reference https://stackoverflow.com/questions/13405956/convert-an-image-rgb-lab-with-python.

 ##### read_img
 This function read image data, use rgb2lab to get lab info of every pixel, and return array, and row number and col number of image pixel matrix.

 ##### check_face
-This function check a box area row by row and col by col, when find a area coverage in target scope, then mark as face area.
+This function check a box area row by row and column by column, when find a area coverage in target scope, then mark as face area.

 ##### generate_result
 This function draw the separate category pixel of source image, and draw a rectangle border for the face.